Maryland vs. Virginia Tech Pinstripe Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Virginia Tech Stats and Trends

-- Virginia Tech is 2-1 against the spread and 2-1 overall in games when it scores more than 32.4 points.
+- Virginia Tech is 2-1 against the spread and 2-1 overall in games when it puts up more than 32.4 points.

-- When Virginia Tech piles up over 413.7 yards, the team is 3-1 against the spread and 3-1 overall.
+- Virginia Tech is 3-1 against the spread and 3-1 overall when the team amasses more than 413.7 yards.

-- This season the Hokies have turned the ball over 12 times, two more than the Terrapins' takeaways (10).
+- The Hokies have turned the ball over 12 times this season, two more turnovers than the Terrapins have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.